fpemxl7/SRG/README.md

 and provides **finite-sample Type I error control** via an exact McNemar test.

-This repository contains a **reference implementation** of the SRG protocol used in our ICML submission *“Safety Regression Red Teaming via Safety Release Gate”*.
+This repository contains a **reference implementation** of the SRG protocol used in *“Safety Regression Red Teaming via Safety Release Gate for Large Language Models”*.

 ---